 Litigation is about problem solving and storytelling, and I work to solve my clients’ problems effectively and tell their stories well.
 Clients say they value my understanding of complex civil litigation and intellectual property law, as well as my advocacy skills in and out of the courtroom.

-Joshua Cumby is a litigator who works with the firm’s class action/complex litigation and appellate teams.
-His practice includes class actions; intellectual property, labor and employment, and construction litigation; disputes involving complex commercial transactions; disputes involving the government; and appeals.
-Joshua helps clients with patent, trademark and copyright issues, is well versed in trade-secret and advertising law and works to help clients grow their businesses and protect their competitive advantage in the marketplace.
+Joshua Cumby is a litigator who works with the firm’s litigation and appellate teams.
+His practice includes intellectual property, labor and employment, and disputes involving complex commercial transactions; disputes involving the government; and appeals.
+Joshua helps clients with patent, trademark and copyright issues, is well-versed in trade secret and advertising law and works to help clients grow their businesses and protect their competitive advantage in the marketplace.
 In his regular practice in federal court, Joshua represents clients in cases with claims arising from federal statutes, including the Lanham Act, the Copyright Act, the Patent Act, the employment-discrimination statutes, and others.

 Joshua clerked for two federal judges in the U.S. District Court for the Eastern District of Virginia: the Honorable Leonie M. Brinkema, District Judge, and the Honorable John F. Anderson, Magistrate Judge.
 Commonly known as the “Rocket Docket,” the Eastern District of Virginia is one of the fastest trial courts in the nation, and Joshua has in-depth experience representing and advising clients who appear there and helps them navigate the court’s expedited practices and procedures.